 - Two attorneys and a mediator are involved

-- Recommended use: moderate to high Conflict –the parties hope to agree to all of the terms of the divorce but may need significant help and guidance from attorneys and a neutral mediator to do so
+- Recommended use: moderate to high conflict – the parties hope to agree to all of the terms of the divorce, but may need significant help and guidance from attorneys and a neutral mediator to do so

-- Many times the negotiation is played with a high vs. low game that can increase the time and cost of the process
+- Many times the negotiation is played with a high vs. low game that can increase the time and cost of the process.

-- Effect on Co-parenting: Good mediators help the parties consciously make decisions that will facilitate their ability to co-parent later.
+- Effect on co-parenting: Good mediators help the parties consciously make decisions that will facilitate their ability to co-parent later.
 Mediation encourages healthy communication between the couple.

-- In mediation, attorneys advise the parties of what they can get in mediation versus what they may get in court
+- In mediation, attorneys advise the parties of what they can get in mediation versus what they may get in court.

 - Timing: In mediation, some of the time-consuming steps of trial are avoided which streamlines the process.

-- Timing: The divorce process is streamlined because all discovery is focused, voluntary, and informal
+- Timing: The divorce process is streamlined because all discovery is focused, voluntary, and informal.

-If the parties cannot come to an agreement outside of court, then one person may file a Complaint with the Court to begin that process.
+If the parties cannot come to an agreement outside of court, then one person may file a Complaint with the Court to begin the process.
 Once the Complaint has been filed, many families revisit the options listed above to attempt to settle the issues of: